Breed Overview Information:

 They are very wary of strangers and may be quite aggressive or combative towards other dog breeds they do not know.
 However, they are able to get along well with other people and animals they have been raised with as a puppy.

 Breed Coat Information:

 Its coat usually comes in white, red, brown or tan.
 It is short and harsh to the touch and very low maintenance and is very easy to groom.
 Occasional combing and grooming and bathing only when necessary is all that is required to keep this breed’s coat in top shape.
-Unlike other dog breeds who shed heavily, the American Bulldog is an average shedder.
+Unlike other pit bull breeds who shed heavily, the American Bulldog is an average shedder.

 Breed Temperament Information:

 They are aloof towards strangers and have a tendency to be aggressive towards other dog breeds or animals they have not known as a puppy.
 They are naturally protective and will fight to the death when necessary to protect its owner.

 They make good and loyal companions as long as they are trained and given enough attention as a puppy.
 This breed loves to be around its family.
 Thus, when not given enough attention or left alone for a very long time, the American Bulldog tends to develop a nasty attitude.

 Breed Ownership Information:

 The American Bulldog is not recommended for first-time dog owners or inexperienced trainers.
 It is also more suited for households with older, more mature children as compared to those with infants or toddlers due to their size.